JessyDL/paradigm/readme.md

 # Extras
 ### Statically bind Vulkan
-If you wish to statically bind vulkan, you can use the flag `-VULKAN_STATIC` in the `build.sh` script, or alternatively invoke `cmake` directly with the `-DVULKAN_STATIC=true` flag.
+If you wish to statically bind vulkan, you can use the flag `--vk_static` in the `build.py` script, or alternatively invoke `cmake` directly with the `-DVK_STATIC=true` flag.
 Note that depending on the platform, static binding is impossible (like Android).
 ### Build as executable
-If you wish to build the engine, not as a library, but instead as an executable, you can enable this behaviour by passing `-DPARADIGM_CORE_EXECUTABLE` as a `-cmake_param` in the `build.sh` script, or directly in your cmake invocation.
+If you wish to build the engine, not as a library, but instead as an executable, you can enable this behaviour by passing `-DPE_MODE=EXE` as a `--cmake_param` in the `build.py` script, or directly in your cmake invocation.
 This will set the `CORE_EXECUTABLE` define in the compiler, and will trigger the `core` project to be built as an executable instead of being a library.

 ### Benchmarks
 Rudimentary benchmarks (heavily WIP) have been added to the project, you can enable this by setting the cmake value `PE_MODE` to *anything but* `EXE`, and toggling on `PE_BENCHMARKS`.